Python API tool

 Creating records

-Write operations require contributor permissions on the target project or resource.
-Use save_model
+Write operations require contributor permissions on the target project.
+Use save with the required fields documented in the relevant API page.

-field must be a list (array) of project IDs, not a single string.
+Important: The projects field must be a list (array) of project UUIDs, not a single string.

 payload = {